czcorpus/kontext/INSTALL.rst

 KonText is configured via an XML configuration file located in the root directory of the application (do not confuse this with the root directory of the respective web application).
-By default KonText loads its configuration from the path *../config.xml*.
-This can be overridden by setting an environment variable *KONTEXT_CONF_PATH* (in case of Apache this is done by the *SetEnv* directive).
+KonText loads its configuration from path *../config.xml*.

 The configuration XML file is expected to be partially customizable according to the needs of 3rd party plugins.
 Generally it has two-level structure: *sections* and *key->value items* (where value can be also a list of items (see